telerik/ajax-docs/controls/grid/columns/column-types.md

 >note See the **[GridTemplateColumn](#gridtemplatecolumn)** section below for a comparison between **GridDateTimeColumn** and a template column that contains a **RadDatePicker** , **RadTimePicker** , **RadDateTimePicker** or **RadDateInput** control.
 >

+>tip If you want to change properties of a `GridDateTimeColumn` editor related to the calendar or time view, use their `SharedCalendar` or `SharedTimeView` properties.

 ## GridNumericColumn